Fantamstick/unice/README.md

 ## What is Unice?
-Unice is a light framework and way of building up a Unity3D project that is highly data-driven and allows developers to create a highly sustainable and view-centric testable environment.
-It's not yet battle-tested and a WIP.
+Unice is a light framework and a concept for building a Unity3D game that is highly data-driven and view-centric testable.
+It's not yet battle-tested and is still a WIP.

 ## Why Unice?
 ### Rapid Test Iteration